LaurentTardif/fabriqueDev/README.md

 ## Compatibility

 This project was mostly developed on macOS Mojave (10.14), with Docker for mac version `18.09.0, build 4d60db4`.
-It's known to work well on Linux too, but if you can use macOS i'd recomended doing so.
+It's known to work well on Linux too, but if you can use macOS I'd recommend doing so.

 ## Requirements